 -hit_list switch to MAST is:

-Multiple sequence databases can be loaded by MAST by putting the file names into a file and specifying that file instead of the sequence database with the option -dblist.
+Multiple sequence files can be loaded by MAST by putting the file names into a file and specifying that file instead of the sequence file with the option -dblist.

 The file list has one file name on each line with the optional name and link as follows:

 <file> [<name> <link>] ... ...